-Provide a breakdown of research costs associated with undertaking the research and provide justification for the resources requested, including the following:
+Provide justification for the resources requested, including the following:

-For help with estimating PPI costs please see the INVOLVE cost calculator available at http://www.invo.org.uk/resource-centre/payment-and-recognition-for-public-involvement/involvement-costcalculator/
+For help with estimating PPI costs, please see the NIHR payment guidance for researchers and professionals.

-You should indicate here how this research will potentially benefit the NHS and/ or public health.
-For example, where appropriate, describe the likely cost savings or benefits in terms of numbers of patients treated, treatment times etc.
+You should also indicate here how this research will potentially benefit the NHS and/ or public health and social care sector.
+For example, where appropriate, describe the likely cost savings or benefits in terms of numbers of patients treated, treatment times, service users or carers supported etc.

 You should describe the value for money of the conduct of the proposed research.

-Also provide a breakdown of the NHS costs associated with undertaking the research and provide justification for the resources required.
-If there are no NHS Support or Excess Treatment Costs associated with the research you must explain why you think this is the case.
+Please also provide justification for the NHS Support and Excess Treatment costs detailed in the SoECAT.
+If there are no NHS Support or Excess Treatment Costs associated with the research, you must explain why you think this is the case.